 While love a great beach (and Fort Lauderdale has some of the best ones), most people don’t think about all the other great activities that this wonderful city has to offer!
 There’s so much variety in the things that you can do here, that most people run out of vacation.
 And if you’re like us, chances are that you’ll keep coming back to this lovely piece of paradise because it has a little bit of everything.

 So, if you’re a little too sunburnt or had a close encounter of the jellyfish kind, and want to explore attractions other than beach during your stay in Fort Lauderdale, this is the post for you!
-Obviously, we’re not saying that you shouldn’t go to the beaches that Fort Lauderdale has to offer, just wanted to give you some extra options, and heck if you got the time you can try these activities as palate cleansers in between each visit to the beach.
+Obviously, we’re not saying that you shouldn’t go to the beaches and other things that Fort Lauderdale has to offer, just wanted to give you some extra options, and heck if you got the time you can try these activities as palate cleansers in between each visit to the beach.

 HOW TO GET THE MOST OF OUR TIME IN FORT LAUDERDALE